Last update: 4/11/2021

 Iceland has four main airports, Keflavik International Airport, Reykjavik Domestic Airport, Egilsstadir Domestic Airport, and Akureyri Domestic Airport, all of which are open.

 Keflavik is the biggest airport, near Reykjavik and the Blue Lagoon, and where all international tourists arrive.
 (Note – don’t confuse Keflavik International Airport with Reykjavik Domestic Airport!
 Keflavik is for international flights, while Reykjavik is for domestic flights.)
 All airports have safety measures in place, like mandatory wearing of face masks, social distancing, and hand sanitizing/washing.
-Travelers may also be subject to health screenings.
+Travelers will also be subject to health screenings.

 Iceland reopening to International Tourists – F.A.Q.